mgoduco/FinalProject/README.md

 * Services like Spring Boot and REST really simplify the implementation of CRUD.
 * Planning out or being familiar with the database you are working with before writing any code
 * The initial setup of a project is crucial and troubleshooting time can be minimized by being attentive during that process.
-* JavaScript can simplify web page manipulation.
+* Angular can simplify web page manipulation.